MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-teams-workflow.md

 ![Group control in command bar.](..\media\TeamsGroupControl.png)

 - Select **Group family attachments** to view Teams content grouped by family.
 Each transcript file is displayed on a line in the list of review set items.
 Attachments are nested under the item.
-- Select **Group Teams or Yammer conversations** to view Teams content grouped by conversation.
+- Select **Group Teams or Viva Engage conversations** to view Teams content grouped by conversation.
 Each conversation is displayed on a line in the list of review set items.
 Transcript files and attachments are nested under the top-level conversation.

 > [!NOTE]
 > Cloud attachments are grouped with the conversations they appear in.
 This grouping is accomplished by assigning the same **FamilyId** as the transcript file of the message the file was attached to and the same **ConversationId** as the conversation the message appeared in.
 This means multiple copies of cloud attachments may be added to the review set if they were attached to different conversations.